The Principles of Communism: Background

 At two important congresses during 1847 (2–9 June and 29 November-8 December), the two groups merged into one, which now called itself the Communist League.
 For each of these congresses, Engels drafted versions of a political platform for the new organization.
 The first version, Draft of a Communist Confession of Faith, was discussed and approved at the first June congress; Marx was not present at the June congress, but Engels was.
 This first draft, unknown for many years, was rediscovered in 1968.
-The second draft, Principles of Communism, was that used at the second November/December congress.
+The second draft, Principles of Communism, was then used at the second November/December congress.
 Both drafts used a catechism question-and-answer format, with which Engels had grown dissatisfied.
 Immediately before the second congress, describing Principles, Engels wrote to Marx recommending a further re-draft, in historical prose:

 Following the second congress of the Communist League, it commissioned Marx to write a final program.
 Drawing directly upon the ideas in Principles of Communism, Marx delivered a final revision, the Manifesto, in early 1848.
 Although Marx was the exclusive author of the Manifesto's manuscript, the ideas were adapted from Engels' earlier drafts, with the result that the Manifesto was credited to both authors.